raghavtalwar/Red-Team-Operations/02 - Resource Development (TA0042)/Setting Up Redirectors.md

 ![[Pasted image 20240310165118.png]]

 ### 3. socat Redirection
+1. SSH to your new VPS as root and using one of the passwords provided by vpspawn.com.
+Then create a screen session and run socat using the syntax below:

 ### 4. Create Listener
 - Create an Empire listener with a Host set to a redirector address